EcoG-io/iso15118/README.md

 > - Linux
 >
 >   - MacOS is not fully supported -- see "IPv6 Warning" below
+>   - Windows is supported using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
->   - Other non-Linux operating systems are not supported*
+>   - Other non-Linux operating systems are not supported
 >
 > - Poetry [^3]
 > - Python >= 3.9